MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 #### App name parameter

 It's the same parameter as the one described in the [above section](#app-name-parameter).

-#### Platform parameter

-This parameter specifies which platform the current update is targeting, and can be either `iOS` or `Android`.

 #### Deployment name parameter